-With three kids on a road trip in our 5 seater car, we have been forced to be more minimalist when travling.
-While I’d take more if I could, taking less “stuff” traveling with a baby and toddler has simplified traveling.
-It’s made unpacking way faster with less to wash, and there’s less to haul in and out of the car each time.
-If you are wondering how to pack lighter with kids, I’ll show you how!
-Overall we pack so much less per kid now than when we were first parents and I want to share some tips on how to do this.
+Taking a 7 hour road trip with a baby and toddler in our 5 seater car means that we can’t take much with us!
+We do this a few times a year to visit my family.
+Packing the trunk is like playing Tetris, and thankfully my husband is good at that!
+While I’d take more if I could, taking less with a baby and toddler has simplified traveling.
+Unpacking is faster, there’s less to wash, and there’s less to haul in and out of the car each time.
+If you are wondering how to pack lighter with kids, I’ll show you how we do it!
+Overall we pack so much less per kid now than when we were first parents.

 This post contains affiliate links.